-- You are met by a nurse in the Pre-Admission Clinic who: - Gives you a hospital gown to change into. - Asks you about your medications, allergies, and any reactions you have had to medications. - Checks your blood pressure, pulse, and temperature. - Starts an intravenous in one of your arms. - Gives you some medicine for you to swallow or in your intravenous. - In the pre-surgery holding area, you meet: - the nurses, who will be working with your surgeon - the anesthesiologist, who reviews your medical history and confirms with you the anesthesia(s) that will be used as well as the plan for managing pain during surgery (see 'Anesthesia options' on page 3) - the surgeon, who confirms your surgery, answers any last minute questions, and might mark your skin with a special pen
+- You are met by a nurse in Surgical Day Care who: - Gives you a hospital gown to change into. - Asks you about your medications, allergies, and any reactions you have had to medications. - Checks your blood pressure, pulse, and temperature. - Starts an intravenous in one of your arms. - Gives you some medicine for you to swallow or in your intravenous. - You are moved to the pre-surgery holding area. - In the pre-surgery holding area, you meet: - the nurses, who will be working with your surgeon - the anesthesiologist, who reviews your medical history and confirms with you the anesthesia(s) that will be used as well as the plan for managing pain during surgery (see 'Anesthesia options' on page 3) - the surgeon, who confirms your surgery, answers any last minute questions, and might mark your skin with a special pen